SPOCKnots/pyknotid/doc/sources/overview.rst

 set of points, as well as plotting the curves in three dimensions or in projection.
 See the :doc:`space curve documentation
 <spacecurves/index>` for more information.

+Some topological calculations can only be performed for relatively short, simple curves, but in general pyknot2 can work fine even for space-curves with many thousands of points.

 Example::